jsarnowski96/recruitment-task-devops-master/README.md

 				- port 6379
 			- roadrunner (172.28.160.6)
 				- port 8080
+      			- all exposed ports are available only via eth1 interface (as in 172.28.160.0/28 subnet), the exception being docker container for roadrunner/app project which would normally be exposed either on eth0 interface or would have iptables pre-routing rule for forwarding incoming traffic to port 8080 (depending on the deployment method)
 		- for the sake of simplicity and the fact I'm using Hyper-V homelab, I refrained from setting up HTTPS certificates throughout the Internal Switch network (which would be self-signed anyway). under normal circumstances Jenkins main node would have a dedicated FQDN name with a proper Let's Encrypt certificate (preferably issued by certbot)

 deployment procedure: